Elive/synthwave-player/README.md

 <br>
 While you can access the player by its IP address on your local network, setting it up with a domain name, a reverse proxy, and SSL encryption provides a more professional, secure, and convenient experience.
 Here’s a complete guide for setting this up on a Debian 13 (Trixie) server.

 > **🚀 Pro Tip for Servers:** If you're setting this up on a dedicated server, consider using **[Elive for Servers](https://www.elivecd.org/premium/elive-for-servers/)**.
-It's a tool that enhances your existing Debian/Ubuntu server with the amazing Elive shell, automated TMUX sessions, and optional installers for a highly optimized Nginx, security tools (like Fail2ban), and more.
-It can automate much of the setup below in just a few minutes.
+It's a tool for Debian/Ubuntu servers that provides optional installers for a highly optimized Nginx, security tools (like Fail2ban), and more, which can automate much of the setup below in just a few minutes.

 ---